flyin01/stock_picking_charts/readme.md

 ### stock picking charts ###

-Using tidyquant package and tidyverse to plot stock quotes after applying some logic to sort out interesting stock.
+Using `tidyquant` package and tidyverse to plot stock quotes after applying some logic to sort out interesting stock.
+Using `quantmod` to `DJI` and `VIX` data.

 #### src ####
 Contains R files: